microsoft/data-factory-testing-framework/README.md

 ## Getting started

-1. Create a .NET Unit Test project (xUnit is used in examples)
+1. Create a Python project (pytest is used in examples)
-2. Navigate in terminal to the project folder
+2. Install the package using your preferred package manager:
-3. Add private github package nuget source:  `dotnet nuget add source https://nuget.pkg.github.com/arjendev/index.json --name arjendevfeed --username <GITHUB_HANDLE> --password <TOKEN>`
+   * Pip: `pip install azure-datafactory-testingframework`
-4. Add package to project: `dotnet add package AzureDataFactory.TestingFramework --prerelease`
+   * Poetry: `poetry add azure-datafactory-testingframework`
-5. Start writing tests
+3. Start writing tests

 ## Features - Examples